 Compound financial instruments must be separated from the liability and equity component.
-Therefore, for the initial measurement of a compound financial instrument, the equity component is determined as the residual amount after deducting the fair value of the instrument and the amount to be determined separately for the liability component.
-The sum of the carrying amounts assigned at the time of initial recognition, the liability components and equity, will always be equal to the fair value to be ascribed to the instrument.
+Therefore, for the initial measurement of a compound financial instrument, the equity component is determined as the residual amount after deducting the fair value of the instrument as a whole and the amount to be determined separately for the liability component.
+The sum of the carrying amounts assigned at the time of initial recognition, the liability components and equity, will always be equal to the fair value to be ascribed to the instrument, as a whole.
 No losses or may arise from initial recognition of gains, separately from the instrument components.